-Re-purpose to reduce waste.
+Reuse and repurpose to reduce waste.

-- Save used, empty food jars to store small household items or other food products, instead of buying special containers.
+Save used, empty food jars to store small household items or other food products, instead of buying special containers.

 Bring your own!

-- Bring re-usable bags when shopping.
+Bring re-usable bags when shopping.
 San Francisco passed the Extended Bag Reduction Ban requiring a charge for each checkout bag provided.

-- Eliminate one-time use serving ware.
-Choose to use your own durable utensils, even if you have disposables are available or taking meals to-go.
+Eliminate one-time use serving ware.
+Choose to use your own durable utensils, even if you have disposables available or are taking meals to-go.

-- Didn't bring your travel mug to work and need some coffee?
+Didn't bring your travel mug to work and need some coffee?
 Grab a mug from the office kitchen.

-- Choose items that are made with recycled content.
+Choose items that are made with recycled content.

-- Purchase services and activities for gifts instead of material goods.
+Purchase services and activities for gifts instead of material goods.

-- Buy local products to reduce transportation costs.
+Buy local products to reduce transportation costs.